 MHRA and data protection law

 The Modern Humanities Research Association (‘the Association’) needs to collect and use certain types of information about individuals who come into contact with the Association in the course of its publishing and grant-giving activities, and in the course of servicing its membership.
 Any personal information, whether collected and stored in electronic or paper form, must be appropriately dealt with.
-The Association fully complies with the General Data Protection Regulation, or GDPR, which is EU legislation replacing and strengthening the UK’s Data Protection Act 1998.
+The Association fully complies with the General Data Protection Regulation, or GDPR: although this is European Union legislation, its provisions were also enacted into UK law by the Data Protection Act 2018.

 Because the Association is not a public authority, and its core activity does not involve large-scale monitoring of data subjects, or large-scale holding of protected personal data as defined in Articles 9 or 10, GDPR does not require us to employ a Data Protection Officer (see Article 37.1).
 As a small organisation with relatively little data, we have therefore chosen not to do so.